Vice Provost for International Affairs

 Karen Christopher has worked in the Asia Center’s financial office since February 2000, assisting staff, affiliates, faculty, and students with financial and administrative issues.
 While the Fairbank Center is her first priority she also supports the other Asia-related research centers.

-James Evans assists the Director of the Fairbank Center, Professor Mark Elliott, with scheduling and logistical arrangements.
+James Evans coordinates digital communications, media relations, publicity outreach and graphic design at the Fairbank Center.
 Previously, James worked in public affairs for Weber Shandwick in Beijing and London, and has a background in public policy and digital communications across both China and Europe.

 Mark Grady joined the Fairbank Center for Chinese Studies as its events coordinator in December 2013.
 Previously, he worked as a government contractor managing events for the U.S. Environmental Protection Agency in domestic and international locations, including Beijing and Guangzhou, China.

 Nancy Hearst is the librarian in the Fairbank Collection of the H.C.
 Fung Library.
 She makes periodic trips to China and Hong Kong to select new acquisitions.
 She also does free-lance editing and proofreading for China-related books, and English polishing for a number of state and party organizations in Beijing.
 Nancy has worked at Harvard for a long time.